JunyuanDeng/NeRF-LOAM/Readme.md

 **The reconstructed maps**
 ![odomap_kitti](./docs/odomap_kitti.png)
-*The qualitative result of our odometry mapping on KITTI dataset.
+*The qualitative result of our odometry mapping on the KITTI dataset.
 From left upper to right bottom, we list the results of sequences 00, 01, 03, 04, 05, 09, 10.*

 **The odometry results**
 ![odo_qual](./docs/odo_qual.png)
-*The qualitative results of our odometry on KITTI dataset.
+*The qualitative results of our odometry on the KITTI dataset.
 From left to right, we list the results of sequences 00, 01, 03, 04, 05, 07, 09, 10.
 The dashed line corresponds to the ground truth and the blue line to our odometry method.*

 ## Data